santiagosoares80/spts_netcalc/README.md

 ## Executing program

+The class network can be instantiated as below and some methods can be used without instantiation.

+`Network(address, mask)`: Class to calculate all parameters of a network given an address and network mask

+These are the methods currently available:

 `calculate_net_address()`: calculates the network address based on any address and mask given

 `calculate_net_broadcast()`: calculates the network broadcast address based on any address and mask given